 (3) The onus of proving that, by reason of subsection (2), subsection (1) does not apply, is on the mortgagee.

-111. Court may order delivery of goods
+111. Court may order delivery of goods to mortgagee

 (1) A court may, on the application of the mortgagee under a regulated mortgage and upon being satisfied —